danabo/zhat/_posts/2020-06-09-primer-shannon-information.md

 \end{align}
 $$

-Conjecture: The entropy of any distributions with uncountable support is infinite.
+Conjecture: The entropy of any distribution with uncountable support is infinite.
 This should make sense, as we now have uncountably many possible outcomes.
 One observation rules out infinitely many alternatives, so it should contain infinite information.
 We can see this clearly because the entropy of a uniform distribution over $N$ possibilities is $\log_2 N$ which grows to infinity as $N$ does.
 On the other hand, a one-hot distribution over $N$ possibilities has 0 entropy, because you will {% marginnote "always observe" "Unless you observe an impossible outcome, in which case you gain infinite information!" %} the probability-1 outcome and gain 0 information.
 So we expect the Dirac-delta distribution to have 0 entropy.

 But wait, the Gaussian distribution is a [maximum-entropy](https://en.wikipedia.org/wiki/Maximum_entropy_probability_distribution) distribution, implying that the entropy of continuous distributions can be numerically compared!
 People talk about entropy of continuous distributions all the time!
 What people normally call entropy for continuous distributions is actually [differential entropy](https://en.wikipedia.org/wiki/Differential_entropy), which is not the same thing as the $H$ we've been working with.

-I'll show that $H[\rX]$ is infinite when the distribution has continuous support.  https://www.crmarsh.com/static/pdf/Charles_Marsh_Continuous_Entropy.pdf.
+I'll show that $H[\rX]$ is infinite when the distribution has continuous support, following a similar proof in [Introduction to Continuous Entropy](https://www.crmarsh.com/static/pdf/Charles_Marsh_Continuous_Entropy.pdf).
 To do that, let's take a [Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum) of $f(x)$.
-Let $\{x_i\}_{i=-\infty}^\infty$ be a set of points equally spaced by intervals of $\Delta$.
+Let $\\{x_i\\}_{i=-\infty}^\infty$ be a set of points equally spaced by intervals of $\Delta$.

 $$
 % \def\u{\Delta x}